 For a free legal consultation, call 800-537-8185

 When people use the term “full coverage,” they are usually referring to liability, collision, and comprehensive coverage.
 As stated earlier, the term “full coverage” is often misleading.
 This is because the insurance does not cover everything in full.
 In other words, there is no such thing as “full coverage.”

 Liability insurance is what we just discussed.
-It protects you from damage you cause to others or to property as a result of an accident for which you are at fault (or protects you if you are injured in an accident that is not your fault).
+It protects you from damage you cause to others, or to property as a result of an accident for which you are at fault (or protects you if you are injured in an accident that is not your fault).

 Comprehensive coverage is designed to cover vandalism, theft, and other damages that do not result from an accident.
-It typically also includes damage resulting from storms and natural disasters, such as a hurricane or a tornado.
+It typically also includes damage from storms and natural disasters, such as a hurricane or a tornado.

-In other words, if you do not have this coverage, and are in an accident with an uninsured driver that does not have the money to compensate you, you will have to pay all of your expenses out of pocket.
+In other words, if you do not have this coverage and are in an accident with an uninsured driver that does not have the money to compensate you, you will have to pay all of your expenses out of pocket.
 Twenty states, plus the District of Columbia, require that drivers maintain some form of UM coverage.

 Underinsured motorist coverage (UIM), on the other hand, comes into play if you are injured by a motorist whose liability limits are too low to pay for all of your damages or medical expenses.
 Only five states (Connecticut, Maine, Minnesota, North Carolina, and Vermont) make it a legal requirement to maintain UIM coverage.

 Medical payments coverage will cover your medical costs (up to the amount you select) after a car accident, even if you were at fault.
-Medical payment coverage can also cover you or a family member who is hit by a car while riding a bike or while walking in a crosswalk.
+Medical payment coverage can also cover you or a family member who is hit by a car while riding a bike or walking in a crosswalk.
 It can even cover medical bills if you were injured in someone else’s car.

 Rental reimbursement is insurance coverage that will cover your rental costs if you are in an accident that causes your vehicle to need repairs.
 Emergency road service will pay for costs if your vehicle breaks down on the road and you need towing or labor.

 Customized parts and equipment coverage will help with the cost of damages to your car if you have enhanced your vehicle with expensive equipment or custom parts.